Riparian Stewardship ProgramBy developer

 The Friends’ Riparian Stewardship Program is part of our larger, overarching Watershed Stewardship Project that provides a wide range of opportunities for people to lend a hand in the care of Fish Creek Provincial Park.
 We continue to work with a strong and dedicated team of community partners and keen volunteers to execute riparian* restoration work along the easternmost stretch of Fish Creek; hands-on tasks such as planting native trees and shrubs, preparing the site and spreading mulch and locally-sourced native seeds help restore some healthy balance to this area that has been heavily impacted by human use.
 In 2017, this work took on a new focus through our ReWilding Through Restoration Program.

-We are grateful for the ongoing support from the following funders which has allowed us to continue to build our Riparian Stewardship Program:
+We are grateful for the support from the following funders, allowing us to continue this important work in 2018:

 - Alberta Environment and Parks’ Watershed Resiliency and Restoration Program